comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ----

-KOReader can be installed in multiple ways, some of which will be listed below in order of simplicity & compatibility.
+KOReader can be installed in multiple ways, some of which will be detailed below in order of simplicity & compatibility.
 Most new users should stick to the first one, which relies on a semi-automated install script.

 ### Semi-Automated Installation Method: